 UNICEF’s Humanitarian Action for Children appeal helps support the agency’s work as it

 provides conflict- and disaster-affected children with access to water, sanitation, nutrition,

 education, health and protection services.
-Read more about this year’s appeal here.
+Return to main appeal page.

 Situation in numbers